 Canadian Celiac Association offers up to $30,000 for celiac disease research

-Requests for research proposals are now open to February 14, 2022
+Application for research proposals is now extended to August 1, 2022

 MISSISSAUGA, Dec.
 2, 2021 – The Canadian Celiac Association (CCA) has opened its request for two grant proposals in aid of research in the field of celiac disease and gluten sensitivity.